CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ### glTF Mesh Loading and Triangle Mesh Intersections

-`gltfLoader` is a thin layer I wrote on top of [Tiny glTF](https://github.com/syoyo/tinygltf) for loading glTF triangle meshes, along with their materials and textures.
+`gltfLoader` is a thin layer I wrote on top of [Tiny glTF](https://github.com/syoyo/tinygltf) for loading glTF triangle meshes, along with their materials and textures (although the materias and textures are not currently used).

 For computing ray-triangle intersections, for each triangle in the mesh, `meshIntersectionTest` calculates whether the given ray intersects the triangle using the Möller-Trumbore intersection algorithm.
 It checks if the ray hits within the triangle boundaries, and if a valid intersection occurs, it calculates the intersection point, normal, and whether the hit is on the outside of the geometry.
 The closest valid intersection is returned, if any.